velexi-corporation/plotly-dash-snippets/snippets/modular-hierarchical-multi-page-apps/README.md

   or class that encapsulates creation of subpage layout elements.
 Having this function/class would reduce code redundancy, improve code consistency, and reduce the likelihood of errors due to typos.

+* __More Modularity of Handling Nested Subpage-Events__.
+Currently, when the contents of an ancestor element are driven by events triggered by a nested subpage (e.g., page menu updates), the callback for the ancestor element requires knowledge of the entire URL sub-hierarchy.
+This breaks the modularity of the pages at different levels of the URL hierarchy.
+It would be better to develop a mechanism that allows to pass subpage information up the URL hierarchy that allows the implementation at different levels of the hierarchy to remain more independent of each other.

+* __Add Support for 404 Handling__.
+The URL routing mechanism does not
+  currently support 404 errors.

 ------------------------------------------------------------------------------